abitwired/stream-beaver/README.md

    }
    ```

-   _Or you could map all of the messages to a single topic_
+   _Or you could map all of the messages to a single MongoDB collection:_

    ```json
    {